AlexPereverzyev/elastic-limiter/README.md

 ## Extensibility

+By default, elastic-limiter uses the most efficient simple in-memory store to persist counters.

-To replace counters storage (for example, with Redis backend) all is needed is to pass storage instance to _useStore_ call:
+To replace counters store all is needed is to pass store instance to _useStore_ call, however please note, that does not provide atomic increments/decrements or any other means to handle shared state properly.

 ```
 const { useStore, CountersStore } = require('elastic-limiter')